eastrd/ArchivEye/README.md

 - Tesseract is already included in most Linux distributions

 ### 2. Install GhostScript

+GhostScript is used to extract individual pages from the PDF file as images for Tesseract to OCR.

 - Go to [this page](https://github.com/ArtifexSoftware/ghostpdl-downloads/releases) and download and install according to your system platform (For Windows Users, use `gs10011w64.exe`)